scottyphillips/envoy_realtime_monitor/README.md

-This is a simple Docker container to allow you to monitor your Enphase Envoy solar gateway in Real time.
+This is a simple Docker container to allow you to monitor your Enphase Envoy solar gateway in realtime via your favourite web browser.

 ## Instructions:
 1. Clone this repo.